hanabi/hanabi.github.io/other-conventions/BGA.md

 #### The Interface

-Hanabi Live is a modern website that fixes all of the interface issues with BGA.
-Getting used to the layout might take some getting used to.
-But after you do, I know you will love it: the interface is snappier, it conveys all the information you need to know, and allows you to move forward and backward through time with ease.
+Hanabi Live is a modern website that fixes all of the interface issues with BGA: it is snappier, it conveys all the information you need to know, and allows you to move forward and backward through time with ease.

+Make sure to enable on the "Board Game Arena mode" in the settings.
+That will orient the hands in a manner that you are familiar with.

 #### Reviewing